DarrellTimothy/KayBot/README.md

 unwanted message received as the bot's command and returns.
 Whitelisting added to TDL
 1.7.1: Added Whitelisting.
 This bot account is officially private while the source code is still public.
 1.7.2: Fixed `-post` no argument but with media bug.
 1.8.0: Added extra note on `post` markdown, Stabilize receiver name log for Shopee, Receiver Logging now supports Tokopedia, `post` will now log time.
+1.8.1: Fixed time logging bug